aiforged/docs/docs/services/utilities/copy-documents.md

 3. Save and run a small test batch.
 4. Review the target service to confirm documents were copied as expected.

-{% hint style="info" %}
+!!! info
     Tip: Start simple, then add advanced filters and mapping as your workflow grows.
-{% endhint %}

 ***